alchemyplatform/aa-sdk/examples/alchemy-daapp/README.md

 # Alchemy dAApp

 This example dapp contains an account abstraction-enabled web3 application designed to onboard people onto the Alchemy Account Abstraction SDK.
-It provides a quick starter for developers to use these technologies, by creating a Smart Contract Wallet and minting it an NFT!
+It provides a quick starter for developers to use these technologies, by creating a Smart Contract Wallet and minting an NFT!

 ## Installation
 1. Clone the repository: